 Email: Weining DOT Zhang AT utsa DOT edu

-Contact the UTSA Graduate College for application forms by mail or to apply on-line.
+Contact the UTSA Graduate School for application forms by mail or to apply on-line.

 The minimum requirements for admission to the Doctoral degree program in computer science in addition to University-wide graduate admission requirements are as follows:

 - a B.A., B.S., or M.S. degree in computer science or a related area;

 - the GRE general test -- verbal, math, and analytical sections.
 The GRE computer science subject test is strongly recommended but not required.
 When GRE scores are used to determine an admission, applicants will be compared to applicants with similar socioeconomic backgrounds; and

 - three letters of recommendation attesting to the applicant’s readiness for doctoral study.